MachineLemonade/docs/v0.9/overview.md

 ---
-title: "Overview"
+title: "Astronomer Overview"
-description: "An overview of the platform"
+description: "An overview of the Astronomer platform"
 date: 2018-10-12T00:00:00.000Z
 slug: "overview"
 ---

+The Astronomer platform is available as a SaaS service (Astronomer Cloud) or as a software subscription (Astronomer Enterprise).

 ## Astronomer Cloud

-Astronomer Cloud is a managed [Apache Airflow](https://airflow.apache.org/) offering.
-It includes:
+[Astronomer Cloud](https://astronomer.io/cloud) is a managed [Apache Airflow](https://airflow.apache.org/) service.

-- Secure and easy-to-spin-up Airflow environments, with fully isolated resources
+You interact with Astronomer Cloud via the UI and the [Astro CLI](https://www.astronomer.io/docs/cli-getting-started/) tospin-up and scale Airflow environments, with fully isolated resources.
+To get started, [follow this guide](https://www.astronomer.io/docs/getting-started/).
-- A [CLI](https://www.astronomer.io/docs/cli-getting-started/) for local development, deployment, monitoring, and connection management
-- A UI with secure authentication for workspace, deployment management and configuration, and user management
-- Multiple [support options](https://www.astronomer.io/docs/support/) depending on your needs

-To get started, follow [this guide](https://www.astronomer.io/docs/getting-started/).

 ## Astronomer Enterprise

-Astronomer Enterprise allows you to run the Astronomer platform on your own [Kubernetes](https://kubernetes.io/) cluster.
-It includes:
+[Astronomer Enterprise](https://astronomer.io/enterprise) allows you to run the Astronomer platform on your own [Kubernetes](https://kubernetes.io/) cluster.
+It includes a GraphQL API, a monitoring stack (Prometheus/Grafana), a logging stack (FluentD, Elasticsearch, Kibana), and enterprise authentication that supports Google Suite, SAML, Office 365, Active Directory, and more through auth0, okta, and oath2.
+All with enterprise-grade support options.
+To get started, [follow this guide](https://www.astronomer.io/docs/ee-getting-started/).

-- Astronomer Command Center that includes the Astronomer UI, CLI, and a GraphQL API for easy cluster and deployment management on Kubernetes
-- Access to a Prometheus and Grafana monitoring stack for metrics on your Airflow activity
-- Enterprise Authentication that supports Google Suite, SAML, Office 365, Active Directory, and more through auth0.
-- Enterprise-grade business day or business critical support

-To get started, follow [this guide](https://www.astronomer.io/docs/ee-getting-started/).